Can You Weld Galvanized Steel? Best Beginner’s Guide

 High silicon content in the filler metal increases the cracking risk.

-Other serious problems zinc causes are reduced root penetration and lack of fusion.
+Other serious problems are reduced root penetration and lack of fusion.
 Zinc restricts the puddle’s fluidity, and it cannot penetrate deep into the joint’s root.
 Lack of fusion is when the filler metal sits on the base metal without fusing with it, most often at the bead’s sides (or toes).

 The zinc vapors also destabilize the arc, increasing the size and the number of spatter.
-Spatter will stick on the joint, resulting in a poor appearance.
+Spatter will stick to the joint, resulting in a poor appearance.
 Spatter can also land on MIG or TIG torches, damaging them.

 Finally, the coating will also interfere with the current flow through the metals.
 This will make the arc harder to start and less stable.